 You can see that the Nikon Action Extreme which has fixed power has a field of view almost twice that of the Action Zoom Binocular.

 Zoom binoculars work great for some applications and might not be ideal for some.
-They work very well if the activity you want to use them for is not fast-moving action.
+They work very well if the activity you want to use them for is not a fast-moving action.
 But if the action is fast moving, then you may have to weigh your options.
 They also work well with a pair of fixed power binoculars.
 Having the two is a good idea.

 Beware of the marketing hype that some manufacturers project out there.
 Manufacturers push the magnification levels to unrealistic levels in the effort to make their product appear most powerful or the best.
 Some as high as 100x which is ridiculously high such that the image quality is very degraded at these levels and getting an alignment is almost impossible.